samsaid/national-airspace-system/README.md

 # National Airspace System
-A simplified model of the National Airspace System
+Project for CSE 450: Algorithm Analysis and Design - This repository contains a simplified model of the National Airspace System using the Ford Fulkerson Algorithm and a visualization with python graph Networkx library.

 ### Problem ###
 Given a data set with flights, calculate the maximum number of passengers that can travel from the source to the destination in 24 hours from 0:00 to 23:59.